openstack-archive/fuel-plugin-vmware-dvs/docs/user_guide/troubleshooting.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~

+This section contains a guidance on how to ensure that the VMware DVS plugin
+is up and running on your deployed environment.

+**To find logs**

-VMware DVS driver consists of two parts: the mechanism driver of Neutron and
+The VMware DVS driver consists of two parts: the mechanism driver of Neutron
-the VMware DVS agent.
+and the VMware DVS agent.
 Therefore, two main sources of information for
+troubleshooting are:

-troubleshooting are ``/var/log/neutron/server.log`` and
+* ``/var/log/neutron/server.log``
-``/var/log/neutron/vmware-dvs-agent-....log``.
+* ``/var/log/neutron/vmware-dvs-agent-....log``

-**To verify Neutron configuration files:**
+**To verify Neutron configuration files**

 To deliver a stable performance of the VMware DVS plugin, verify that the
 Neutron configuration files contain the following values: